 In today’s new normal economy, organizations of all sizes have to look for affordable ways to deliver quality IT services reliably and continuously to customers and employees.
-We can help you understand the opportunities of the cloud for your business, which include improved agility, cost reduction, and support for growth and innovation.
-Every kind of cloud—enabled by data centers, networking, collaboration, and security, enhanced with consulting and professional services, and sustained with support services and managed services.
-Private cloud service provides the agility of a public cloud environment with the scalability to grow based on your needs without the capital expense and time required to build, buy, or extend your own private cloud environment.
+We can help you understand the opportunities of the solution for your organization, which include improved agility, cost reduction, and support for growth and innovation.
+Every kind of cloud — enabled by data centers, networking, collaboration, and security, enhanced with consulting and professional services, and sustained with support services and managed services.
+Private service provides the agility of a public environment with the scalability to grow based on your needs without the capital expense and time required to build, buy, or extend your own private environment.
 We offer back up and disaster recovery and attach stringent service level guarantees to all commitments.
-One of the key benefits of the cloud model, and one that is often overlooked, is how computing can help to ensure business continuity and speed disaster recovery.
+One of the key benefits of the model, and one that is often overlooked, is how computing can help to ensure business continuity and speed disaster recovery.

 Based on the standard computing model, in which a service provider makes resources, such as applications and storage, available to the general public over the Internet.
-Public cloud services may be free or offered on a pay per usage model.
-The term public cloud arose to differentiate between the standard model and the private cloud, which is a proprietary network or data center that uses cloud computing technologies, such as virtualization.
+Public services may be free or offered on a pay per usage model.
+The term public cloud arose to differentiate between the standard model and private, which is a proprietary network or data center that uses computing technologies, such as virtualization.
 It is managed by the organization it serves.
 A third model, hybrid, is maintained by both internal and external providers.
 Examples include Amazon AWS EC2, IBM’s Bluemix, Oracle, and Microsoft Azure.
-The most recognizable model of cloud computing is the public cloud model, under which services are provided in a virtualized environment, constructed using pooled shared physical resources, and accessible over a public network such as the internet.
+The most recognizable model is the public model, under which services are provided in a virtualized environment, constructed using pooled shared physical resources, and accessible over a public network such as the internet.